-3.2.1.
-Lost Lake Tract Treatment and Monitoring
+3.2.1 Lost Lake Tract Treatment and Monitoring

 The access road and the boat launch area at Lost Lake were visually inspected for noxious and invasive species several times during the growing season.
 Particular attention was paid to areas identified in the 2007 Noxious Weed Survey.
-Species of weeds treated include herb Robert, Canada thistle, and Himalayan and evergreen blackberry.
-Weeds found were treated twice in 2023.
+Species of weeds treated include herb Robert, creeping thistle, and Himalayan and evergreen blackberry.
+Weeds found were pulled by hand twice in 2024.